xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/execute-unix-command.md

 <h1 class="heading"><span class="name">Execute (UNIX) Command</span><span class="command">{R}←⎕SH Y</span></h1>

 `⎕SH` executes a UNIX shell or a Windows Command Processor.  `⎕SH` is a synonym of `⎕CMD`.
 Either function may be used in either environment (UNIX or Windows) with exactly the same effect.  `⎕SH` is probably more natural for the UNIX user.
 This section describes the behaviour of `⎕SH` and `⎕CMD` under UNIX.
-See "Execute Windows Command: " on page 1 for a discussion of the behaviour of these system functions under Windows.
+See ["Execute Windows Command: "](execute-windows-command.md) for a discussion of the behaviour of these system functions under Windows.